-Ugenda Gorilla is among the 10 habituated Gorilla groups in Rwanda found in the Karisimbi regions of the Volcanoes National Park (Parc National des Volcans).
+Ugenda Gorilla family is among the 10 habituated Gorilla groups in Rwanda found in the Karisimbi regions of the Volcanoes National Park (Parc National des Volcans).
 The park is home to the Mountain Gorillas (with almost 480 primates) which were listed critically endangered by the UICN.
 The Volcanoes National Park is found on the Virunga Mountains, countries such as Uganda north of Rwanda and the Democratic Reppublic of Congo also have gorilla parks that are Mgahinga National Park and the Virunga National Park respectively.

 In 2018, the current gorilla census shows it that the gorilla population has increased surpassing 1000 primates which is a great improvement and good news for Gorilla lovers.
 Gorilla tracking permits in Rwanda are issued by the Rwanda Development Board and tourists are allowed to visit these giant apes in a group of 8 people.